UKAS Accredited Sound Insulation Testing

-It is one of the requirements of Approved Document E of the Building Regulations for new and converted properties as well as the Code for Sustainable Homes.
+It is one of the requirements of Approved Document E of the Building Regulations for new and converted properties.

 We can assist by providing an excellent turnaround time from the initial enquiry to the delivery of the final certificates, ensuring the timely completion of a project.

 Low cost After all, specialist services need to be approachable

 Fast turnaround time.
 All enquiries will be dealt within one day.
 Our team will guide you through everything you need to know for sound testing and provide you with a scope of work and fee proposal which will reflect your exact needs

 Accredited testing Our report will be accepted by all Building Control Bodies throughout the UK

 Indication of the results on-site.
 We would be able to provide an accurate indication of the sound insulation performance during the sound tests

 Free advice In case of a failed test, we will provide advice without any charges to ensure that the re-test will be successful.
 Fees for the re-test will be reduced in order to ensure the swift completion of your project.